360Conferences/speaker-portal/README.md

 1. Customize the base URLs for the Firebase database (`EVENT_ID`) and Firebase storage (`AVATAR_URL`) in `factories.js`.

+2. Customize the values in `/js/config.js`.

-2. Create a `config` node at the root of your database URL with the following
+3. Create a `config` node at the root of your database URL with the following
     keys:

     - **admins:** List of Firebase Auth UIDs for each admin account.